 The combination of Radio-Frequency Identification (RFID) and the Internet of Things (IoT) allows the businesses to highly enhance the quality level and transparency of the supply chain in various ways.
 For instance,

 Reducing the number of counterfeit goods by allowing goods verification from the assembly line of the end user

 Facilitating accurate updates to the inventory and tracking systems

 These facilities hence provide a great boost to the supply chain management’s quality by providing transparency in business transactions, inventory control, as well as asset tracking.
 Probably this is why enterprises are taking a keen interest in embracing IoT with their logistics.
 Here is the estimated global spending on the IoT- powered logistics solutions.

 Image Courtesy: New Gen Apps

 Introduction to IoT has posed a great pressure on the traditional high street banks while also offering them a wide array of significant benefits.
 Internet of things connects zillions of devices that are capable of sharing data on the cloud for further analysis.
 This data enables the customers to have an integrated view of their financial status in real time.
 Financial bodies can make use of this data to formulate best policies and offer customers with tailor-made plans that increase the bank’s reputation and helps them deliver great services.

 In a Nutshell

 The flexibility offered by IoT and embedded systems make them beneficial for numerous applications and environments.
 It provides the enterprises of all sizes an opportunity to explore the power of automation and improve their data processing and analytics.
-This is the prime reason that IoT is expected to be on the forefront of game-changing aspects for industries in future.
-As the technology grows further to provide refined solutions to various industries, ever more organizations will embrace it hence increasing the competition.
+This is the prime reason that IoT is expected to be on the forefront of game-changing aspects for industries in the future.
+As technology grows further to provide refined solutions to various industries, ever more organizations will embrace it hence increasing the competition.
 This will also allow the businesses who are already leading the technology bandwagon to position themselves high and earn huge benefits.